altoviso/backdraft-examples/README.md

 This repository contains all code used in various Backdraft tutorials and examples.

 Backdraft is extensively documented at [backdraftjs.org](http://backdraftjs.org).
-Please visit [Getting Started](http://backdraftjs.org/tutorial/1-getting-started.html) for an explanation of how to install and use this repository.

 ## Install